luogu-dev/luogu-frontend-2017/README.md

 I manually turned off Standard linter in `.vscode/settings.json`, because I use ESLint with Standard.
 A `npm i` would help you install them and configure in VSCode.

+## Setup

+Add `127.0.0.1  f.luogu.org` to your `hosts` file, and access your local development instance.
+This is required to share cookies with `luogu.org`.

 ## Some HTML & Vue style guide

 1. 2-space indent.